NUbots/NUbots/module/input/GameController/README.md

 Listens for RoboCup GameController UDP broadcast packets, converts them into NUClear messages, and maintains a canonical `message::input::GameState`.

-The module also sends periodic and state-dependent reply packets back to the GameController (alive, penalised, unpenalised).
+The module also sends periodic reply packets back to the GameController.

 ## Usage